Share

 People with the Reflector learning style are all about observation.
 Rather than jumping into the action themselves, they sit back and view situations from a variety of perspectives, gathering data and drawing conclusions as they go.
 They enjoy spending time reflecting on information and sifting through what they learned through their observations.
 Some methods of learning they enjoy include feedback, self-analysis, questionnaires, and coaching.

-Reflectors will avoid direct participation at all costs—unlike activists, they do not like to get their hands dirty.
-They are not risk-takers, but instead tend to be overly cautious and calculated.
-In addition, it often takes Reflectors a long time before they form an opinion or make a decision, because they must analyze all of the facts they’ve collected.
+Reflectors will avoid direct participation at all costs – unlike activists, they do not like to get their hands dirty.
+They are not risk-takers but instead tend to be overly cautious and calculated.
+In addition, it often takes Reflectors a long time before forming an opinion or making a decision because they must analyze all the facts they’ve collected.

 Theorist

 Those with the Theorist learning style are always asking “why.”
-To find meaning in a new concept, they want to know the theory behind the actions.
-They rely heavily on models, facts, and concepts to engage them throughout the learning process.
+They want to know the theory behind the actions to find meaning in a new concept.
+They rely heavily on models, facts, and ideas to engage them throughout the learning process.
 Theorists enjoy analyzing and synthesizing new information to create new, systematic “theories.”

-The downside to this style of learning is that Theorists have very little capacity for lateral thinking—that is, they’re not great at coming up with creative solutions or problems in a different light.
+The downside to this style of learning is that Theorists have minimal capacity for lateral thinking – that is, they’re not great at coming up with creative solutions or problems in a different light.
 They deny anything that is seemingly subjective, and for them, solutions need to be framed as “musts.”
 Theorists are also very intolerant of change and ambiguity.

 Improve Learning Skills with HRDQ

 We hope you enjoyed learning about these four types of learning styles!
 If you’re not sure which type you are, the Learning Styles Questionnaire will determine your exact style.
-Or, to discover more ways to improve your learning skills, be sure to explore the full HRDQ Learning Collection!
-Our training consultants will equip you and your team with the tools you need to thrive and better retain information.
+Or, to discover more ways to improve your learning skills, be sure to explore the complete HRDQ Learning Collection!
+Our training consultants will equip you and your team with the tools to thrive and retain information better.
 Start developing your team today!